rohanblueboybaijal/ariitk_template/README.md

 run ```ariitk_rosinstall``` : vim editor will open a file with ```repositories=""```
 Fill in the common name of the repositories you want.
 Some will already be available by default, for others you will get a prompt to set the github link.
 The list of common repos and their links is available inside ariitk_rosinstall.

+# Without installation

+Use command `wget https://tinyurl.com/ariitk && chmod +x ariitk && ./ariitk && rm -rf ariitk` to create a meta package and setup git remote accordingly.You do not need to clone this package to run this command.